kontiko/Kerbal-Extension-Manager/README.md

 you can add mods and remove them and install and uninstall them.

-when you uninstall a mod it will only remove files which are only dependent for this mod. so you can easily uninstall mods without watching out for other dependencies.
+when you uninstall a mod it will only remove files which are only dependent for this mod. so you can easily uninstall mods without watching out for dependencies of other mods.

 https://github.com/kontiko/Kerbal-Extension-Manager